dudarev/policyinsights/STORIES.md

 - User may add an her image in user profile
 - User may edit her name in user profile
 - User gets emails about updates to the programs she follows on daily bases (number of comments, number of updates etc.)
+- Markdown may be used in wiki pages

 # 0.2 and later